The Future of Google Ads (AdWords) In the Next Decade

 Andrew’s take was different.
 “I think that consideration around ‘is it a profitable channel’ is being thrown out the window by learned and trained behaviour.”

 “However, when you boil it down to ‘can it stop being a profitable channel?’
-I think we’re already seeing that in some areas – where CPCs are too expensive.
-If we’re lucky we might obtain a conversion below our required CPA, but generally we’re paying above that at a macro, account-level.
-We know that loyalty means life-time customers and we need to value a customer beyond a straight-up conversion.
-I think advertisers are getting smarter and going back to the traditional theories – as well as putting more budget towards brand and other channels which have longer-term brand value.”
+We already see that in some areas – where CPCs are too expensive.
+If we’re lucky, we might obtain a conversion below our required CPA, but generally, we’re paying above that at a macro account-level.
+We know that loyalty means lifetime customers, and we need to value a customer beyond a straight-up conversion.
+I think advertisers are getting smarter and going back to the traditional theories – as well as putting more budget towards the brand and other channels which have longer-term brand value.”

-“5 years ago, every strategy meeting we had, our clients questioned whether they should be bidding on their own brand terms.
-Generally, the science said that paying for brand is worthwhile.
-What I’m seeing now is businesses that only bid on brand and don’t invest in non-brand.
+“5 years ago, in every strategy meeting we had, our clients questioned whether they should be bidding on their brand terms.
+Generally, science says that paying for the brand is worthwhile.
+I’m seeing now that businesses only bid on brands and don’t invest in non-brands.
 The baseline has changed.
-There’s a greater willingness to invest in search as a health-check rather than an ROI-driver.”
+There’s a greater willingness to invest in search as a health check rather than an ROI driver.”

 Dan agreed – but had a slightly different view.
 “I see brands shifting performance budgets back into brand building.
 ‘What happens if I shift my search budget towards branded and research queries that are cheaper for me to own?’
-Which should mean users have more trust in my brand and ultimately, drive higher conversion rates.”
+This should mean users trust my brand more and, ultimately, drive higher conversion rates.”

-Preet chipped-in by asking whether the removal of average position was a play for advertisers to start dropping bid prices.
-“We all know that certain advertisers are pushing for top rank and when you have a number of them; the price exponentially increases for everyone.”
+Preet chipped in by asking whether removing the average position was a play for advertisers to start dropping bid prices.
+“We all know that certain advertisers are pushing for top rank, and when you have a number of them, the price exponentially increases for everyone.”

-How will automation and machine learning change Google Ads?
+How will automation & machine learning change Google Ads?

 A resounding ‘the future is bright, and automation is already changing paid search for the better’.
 Which greatly surprised me.
 We were all extremely positive about the future of paid search and the benefits that automation would bring.
 We’re already there, are we not?

-Phil made references to “not writing creatives in the traditional fashion, or bidding on keywords manually.
+Phil referenced “not traditionally writing creatives, or bidding on keywords manually.
 I don’t know anyone who doesn’t use ‘bid-magic’ these days.
 The algorithms and automation have become so effective – why would you manually bid?”

-“We’re at a point where automation can do it better than a human can.
-We can already see it with smart-shopping, smart-display and Dynamic Search Campaigns.
-It’s about relinquishing control – which can be hard to do sometimes – and say that I’ll have trust in the algorithm to do the right thing.
+“We’re at a point where automation can do it better than humans.
+We can see it with smart shopping, display and Dynamic Search Campaigns.
+It’s about relinquishing control – which can be hard to do sometimes – and saying that I’ll trust the algorithm to do the right thing.
 With those types of campaigns, the irony is the keywords may not be high-achievers – but they’re smashing it.” – Preet.

 The issue Miki has with automation is one of compliance.
 “Obviously you need the human element of assessing the campaign and making the ultimate call to what goes live.
-Already-dynamic and responsive search ads are a nightmare from a compliance perspective as you cannot see the final product – what is actually going to be served and in what order.”
+Already dynamic and responsive search ads are a nightmare from a compliance perspective as you cannot see the final product – what is going to be served and in what order.”

 So – what is the role of the search marketer in the next decade?

 Throughout the evening, Dan’s stance on Google was the most positive, and he was vocal to this.
-“Paid search markers will focus on measurement, which (with changes to tracking and the expense of the medium) – are going to be crucial.
-We’ll move more into areas such as data science, user behaviour modelling, audience planning and strategy.”
+“Paid search markers will focus on measurement, which (with changes to tracking and the expense of the medium) will be crucial.
+We’ll move more into data science, user behaviour modelling, audience planning and strategy.”

-“We will also be spending more time looking at where we’re sending people.
-As great as we might be at driving traffic, if we’re sending people to sites that provide a poor experience – it lets everyone down.
-I’m not necessarily suggesting that we’re all going to move into web development and UX, but there will be more attention paid to what that experience looks like.”
+“We will also spend more time looking at where we send people.
+As great as we might be at driving traffic if we’re sending people to sites that provide a poor experience – it lets everyone down.
+I’m not necessarily suggesting that we’re all going to move into web development and UX, but more attention will be paid to what that experience looks like.”

-Andrew concurred with the group’s overall belief that there will still be a role for the paid search marketer.
+Andrew concurred with the group’s overall belief that the paid search marketer will still have a role.
 But – “if we can’t change the bids on a search account [and] can’t influence where our ads are showing (because everything’s automated) – then the easy thing to say is that our roles become more about strategy.
-If anyone’s sitting around thinking; those jobs that revolve around pressing the ‘optimise’ button will still exist in five years – they’re going to run into serious problems.”
+If anyone’s sitting around thinking, those jobs that revolve around pressing the ‘optimise’ button will still exist in five years – they’re going to run into serious problems.”

 Phil summed this question up very succinctly.
 “Automation and machine learning will remove control but improve results; so – I’d say it’s for the better.
-Personally, I’m excited to have a team that will have more time to work on other marketing and channels.
-Currently, search is so labour intensive, and I’m looking forward to a time when you don’t have to conduct continual SQR’s and other tedious work.”
+I’m excited to have a team with more time to work on other marketing and channels.
+Currently, search is so labour intensive, and I’m looking forward to when you don’t have to conduct continual SQRs and other tedious work.”

 What will be the role of ‘keywords’ be in Google Ads?

-No one believed that match types would be available come the end of the next decade.
+No one believed that match types would be available at the end of the next decade.
 Additionally, the group was split as to whether keywords would disappear.
-We all agreed that control was being stripped away from the advertiser – and that come next-decade’s end; control around keywords would be limited.
+We all agreed that control was being stripped away from the advertiser – and that come next decade’s end, control around keywords would be limited.

-Andrew and Preet believed that ultimately keywords would vanish.
-Phil sat on the fence, (unusually), whereas Dan and Miki thought that they weren’t going anywhere.
+Andrew and Preet believed that, ultimately keywords would vanish.
+Phil sat on the fence (unusually), whereas Dan and Miki thought they weren’t going anywhere.

-Modern-day automated campaigns use the website or selected web pages to base building a campaign off.
+Modern-day automated campaigns use the website or selected web pages to base building a campaign.
 But Preet took it one stage further.
-He envisages a world where Google could be using “call-centre transcripts, live chat conversations and customer data to turn that into a feed of self-targeting keywords.”
-Phil questioned what Google Ads would look like, full-stop – “Past 2025 – I believe, we’ll be looking at search marketing in a totally different way.
-As to what that is; I’m not even sure Larry [Page] knows.”
+He envisages a world where Google could use “call-centre transcripts, live chat conversations and customer data to turn that into a feed of self-targeting keywords.”
+Phil questioned what Google Ads would look like, full-stop – “Past 2025 – I believe we’ll be looking at search marketing in a different way.
+As to what that is, I’m not even sure Larry [Page] knows.”

-As far as I’m concerned, Andrew said it best.
+Andrew said it best.
 “I think it’s pretty easy to envision a future without keywords.
-And I think of what’s already happened with these ‘smart’ and ‘dynamic’ campaigns – I can imagine a world where there is little to no control on keywords.
+And I think of what’s already happened with these ‘smart’ and ‘dynamic’ campaigns – I can imagine a world where there is little to no control over keywords.
 However, due to things such as brand safety – there will always be a place for negative keywords.”

 “With the increased use of voice search, I cannot see how match types will remain.
 How can we target long search queries using anything but some kind of broad match?
 Which again – provides Google with more control than the advertiser.”

-What technologies, platforms or channels do you see Google Ads integrating with or purchasing?
+What technologies or channels will Google Ads integrate with or purchase?

 There were two main schools of thought here;